vannio/CV/README.md

 Nov ‘12 — Mar ‘14
 - Web and print design, aiming to influence Government
 - Event co-ordination and facilitation
+- Diary management for entire team

 &nbsp;
 ## Education

-#### Full-Stack Development
+#### Software Development
 Makers Academy<br>
 May ‘16 — Aug ‘16
-- 12 week full-stack development course, learning best practices for clean code
+- 12 week software development course, learning best practices for clean code
 - Test-driving web applications, with tools such as RSpec and Mocha
 - Object-oriented design, abiding by SOLID principles